 Disable the pipeline or delete your project

-Each module in this learning path provides a template you can run to create a clean environment for the duration of the module.
+Each module in this learning path provides a template that you can run to create a clean environment for the duration of the module.

 Running multiple templates gives you multiple Azure Pipelines projects, each pointing to the same GitHub repository.
 This can trigger multiple pipelines to run each time you push a change to your GitHub repository, which can cause you to run out of free build minutes on our hosted agents.
-Therefore, it's important that you disable or delete your pipeline before moving on to the next module.
+Therefore, it's important that you disable or delete your pipeline before you move on to the next module.

 Choose one of the following options.

 This option disables the pipeline so that it doesn't process further build requests.
 You can reenable the build pipeline later if you want to.
 Choose this option if you want to keep your Azure DevOps project and your build pipeline for future reference.

 Under Processing of new run requests, select Disabled and then select Save.

 Your pipeline will no longer process build requests.

 This option deletes your Azure DevOps project, including what's on Azure Boards and your build pipeline.
 In future modules, you'll be able to run another template that brings up a new project in a state where this one leaves off.
 Choose this option to delete your Azure DevOps project if you don't need it for future reference.

 In Azure DevOps, go to your project.
 Earlier, we recommended that you name this project Space Game - web - Tests.

 Select Project settings in the lower left corner of the Azure Devops page.